ESG – In Times Of Crisis Should

 The Management Board (der Vorstand) must initiate appropriate means and measures to recognize any damaging developments that might threaten the survival of the company.
 This includes the establishment of a monitoring system (§ 91 Abs.
 2 AktG (German Stock Corporation Act)).
 Thus, the legal basis for compliance measures is soundly embedded in the German Stock Corporation Act.
 No news on this front.
 However, in times of crisis, this mandatory obligation to monitor and supervise becomes more important and failure to do so could ultimately result in D&O liability (Organhaftung).

-Bear in mind, that D&O liability is twofold in Germany: different obligations exist at the Executive and the Supervisory Board levels.
-Cases were rarely brought before courts but in the last decade this has changed due to the highly publicized instances of corruption, bribery, and antitrust involving DAX-listed companies (see also: Magotsch/Otto on Mondaq 29 June 2022; "Germany: Take Action Now, Sustainability And Human Resources"https://www.mondaq.com/article/1206750).
+Bear in mind, that D&O liability is twofold in Germany: different obligations exist at the Management and the Supervisory Board levels.
+Cases were rarely brought before courts but in the last decade this has changed due to the highly publicized instances of corruption, bribery, and antitrust involving DAX-listed companies (see also: Magotsch/Otto on Mondaq 29 June 2022; "Germany: Take Action Now, Sustainability And Human Resources").

 German insolvency rules differentiate between